J-Pai/DaisyJetson/README.md

 [Trackers in OpenCV-contrib 3.4.1](https://docs.opencv.org/trunk/d0/d0a/classcv_1_1Tracker.html)

 Directions: Download all files.
 Combine zip parts into 1 zip file.
 Unzip model file.
 Place files in the directory that contains holds this repository.

+## Setup
+Must store faces inside of a directory called faces/